alokkumarr/my-big-project-/doc/development.md

 # Rebuilding an older release

 Use the same steps as for making a release generally, but use a Bamboo plan branch for building the older release.
-This avoids automatically deploying the older release to the shared development environment.
+This avoids automatically deploying the older release to the shared develoment environment.

 # Troubleshooting